Comparisons

 | Model councils | karpathy/llm-council | Ennodia adapts council-like review to local agent CLIs, MCP task state, failures, and traces. |

-| Evaluator-optimizer loops | Generator/evaluator workflows | Ennodia can support review loops, but its core unit is delegation to installed local agents. |
+| Evaluator-optimizer loops | Generator/evaluator workflows | Ennodia can support review loops, but its principal operation delegates work to installed local agents. |

-| Consensus and voting | Majority, quorum, or weighted-vote schemes | Ennodia Compare judges and synthesizes; it does not implement formal voting rules. |
+| Consensus and voting | Majority, quorum, or weighted-vote schemes | Ennodia Compare uses a Judge and Result Advisor.
+It does not implement formal voting rules. |

-| Inference optimization proxies | optillm | Ennodia runs installed local agents and exposes a small local IO subset; it is not a hosted inference optimization proxy. |
+| Inference optimization proxies | optillm | Ennodia runs installed local agents and exposes a small local IO subset.
+It is not a hosted inference optimization proxy. |